neurogeek03/Mommybrain-PPD/README.md

 # Mommybrain: Computational genomics on the postpartum brain
-Spatial Transcriptomics (Slide-seq V2, Slide-Tags) project on Postopartum Depression (PPD).
+Spatial Transcriptomics (Slide-seq V2, Slide-Tags) project on Postpartum Depression (PPD).
 Brains of female rats were sequenced at different stages (nulliparous, pregnant, postpartum), while some animals were treated with corticosterone to mimic the psychiatric symptoms of PPD.

 ## Explanation of Methods
 ![image](https://github.com/user-attachments/assets/be8514d0-ad38-4e93-8ab4-0b7a19070295)